tokers/envoy-apisix-in-mesh/README.md

 configmap/envoy-apisix-configmap-3 configured
 ```

-Now, as per the 3rd step, we should re-install the istio-ingressgateway, thanks for the good design of istio's helm charts, we don't need to hack it any more.
+As per the 3rd step, we should re-install the istio-ingressgateway, thanks for the good design of istio's helm charts, we don't need to hack it any more.

 ```sh
 helm install -n istio-system istio-ingress manifests/charts/gateways/istio-ingress --set global.imagePullPolicy="IfNotPresent" --set global.hub="docker.io/istio" --set global.tag="1.8.1" --set global.jwtPolicy=first-party-jwt \